isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Fixed a bug for the integration with Assurance where "No Debug Flag" was showing in the UI for some events.

-## May 18, 2022

-### iOS AEPAudience 3.0.4

-* Fixed an issue where lifecycle data was included in signalWithData requests.

 ## May 17, 2022

 ### iOS Campaign Classic 2.1.1

 * ACPCampaignClassic iOS SDK is now Adobe Campaign Classic (ACC) v8 compatible!
 Broadlog ID can be provided in the UUID format in the notification tracking APIs.

-## May 12, 2022

-### iOS AEPAnalytics 3.1.0

-* Added support for using the Analytics Extension in [App Extensions](https://developer.apple.com/app-extensions/)

-## May 9, 2022

-### iOS AEPCore 3.6.0

-* Added support for using the Core SDK in [App Extensions.](https://developer.apple.com/app-extensions/)
-* Added a new API to the Extension protocol for getting the latest non-pending shared state.
-* Added support for using Bundled Rules.
-* Added support for cached images for Fullscreen Messages.
-* Fixed a bug preventing Fullscreen Messages from being dismissed in certain conditions.

-### iOS AEPAudience 3.0.3

-- Fixed integration with Lifecycle extension to send lifecycle metrics when a new app session is started.

 ## April 28, 2022